“The page below is from the manual of PRTG,

 PRTG Manual: Monitoring Bandwidth via Packet Sniffing

-It is important to understand that the packet sniffer can only access and inspect data packets that actually flow through the network interface(s) of the machine running the PRTG probe software.
-This is fine if you only want to monitor the traffic of this machine (e.g. your web server).
+It is important to understand that the packet sniffer can only access and inspect data packages that actually flow through the network interface(s) of the machine running the PRTG probe software.
+This is fine if you only want to monitor the traffic of this machine (e.g., your web server).
 In switched networks, only the traffic for a specific machine is sent to each machine's network card, so PRTG can usually not discern the traffic of the other machines in the network.

 Another option is to set up the PC running PRTG as the gateway for all other computers in the network.